 Symptoms but may include:

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 The area will be examined by the doctor.

 Images of the bone may be taken with: